-Portfolio transfers are permitted by scheme approved by BNM and confirmed by the Court.
-Court approval has the effect of vesting all of a transferor's right and title in the assets transferred by the scheme on the transferee and making the transferee fully responsible for the liabilities transferred by the scheme without further actions or consents required.
+Portfolio transfers are permitted by scheme approved by BNM and confirmed by the High Court.
+The High Court approval has the effect of vesting all of a transferor's right and title in the assets transferred by the scheme on the transferee and making the transferee fully responsible for the liabilities transferred by the scheme without further actions or consents required.

-The Outsourcing Guidelines issued by BNM on October 23, 2019 set out the requirements applicable to an outsourcing arrangement entered into by financial institutions as well as branches of locally incorporated financial institutions located outside Malaysia in respect of such branch operations.
+The policy document on Outsourcing issued by BNM on October 23, 2019 set out the requirements applicable to an outsourcing arrangement entered into by financial institutions as well as branches of locally incorporated financial institutions located outside Malaysia in respect of such branch operations.

 Financial institutions are required to have strong oversight and control over outsourcing arrangements.
-The board and senior management shall be accountable for ensuring effective and governance oversight of outsourcing arrangements, supported a robust outsourcing by risk management framework to manage outsourcing risks and ensure compliance with relevant laws. regulations and prudential requirements in relation to outsourced activities.
+The board and senior management shall be accountable for ensuring effective oversight and governance of outsourcing arrangements, supported by a robust outsourcing risk management framework to manage outsourcing risks and ensure compliance with relevant laws, regulations and prudential requirements in relation to outsourced activities.

-A financial institution must obtain BNM's written approval before entering into a new material outsourcing arrangement (as defined in the guidelines) or making a significant modification to an existing material outsourcing arrangement.
+A financial institution (except for branches of locally incorporated financial institutions located outside Malaysia in respect of such branch operations) must obtain BNM's written approval before entering into a new material outsourcing arrangement (as defined in the guidelines) or making a significant modification to an existing material outsourcing arrangement.